Page Reviewed / Updated - May 2015

 Cost of Care Calculator

 In Florida, the hourly rate for home care is, on average, $18 per hour.
-The most affordable home care is found in Pensacola, Panama City and Pompano where it averages $17 / hour.
-The areas of the state with the highest home care costs include Fort Myers, Daytona Beach, Sarasota and Marco Island where the cost is between $21 - $23 / hour.
+The most affordable home care is found in the areas of Pensacola, Panama City, Kissimmee and Pompano where it averages $17 - $18 / hour.
+The areas of the state with the highest home care costs include Fort Myers, Daytona Beach, Sarasota, Naples and Marco Island where the cost is between $21 - $23 / hour.

-The most affordable type of senior care is adult day care.
-In Florida, the average daily rate paid for adult day care in 2014 is $60.
-The lowest cost adult day care can be found in Winter Haven, Palm Bay and Tallahassee where the daily rate is around $55.
-The highest priced adult day care is found Cape Coral, Clearwater, Sarasota and Ocala where the costs range from $70 - $88 per day.
+The lowest cost adult day care can be found in Winter Haven, Sebring and Tallahassee where the daily rate is around $55.
+The highest priced adult day care is found in the areas around Cape Coral, Clearwater, Sarasota and Homosassa Springs where the costs range from $75 - $80 per day.

 Florida offers 6 programs for non-Medicaid eligible seniors that provides services, supports or financial assistance for eldercare.